Sylvexia/personal_research/10-15 Personal Research.md

 		- memory address of the data should be a multiple of 8 bytes
 		- `memref.global`
 			- [nobody needs it](https://discourse.llvm.org/t/alignment-on-memref-global/3381)
+	- Probably we don't need to touch offset and alignment.

 # Two's complement
 - https://stackoverflow.com/questions/25754082/how-to-take-twos-complement-of-a-byte-in-c